Reid Venable Moran

 Reid Venable Moran (June 30, 1916 – January 21, 2010) was an American botanist and the curator of botany at the San Diego Natural History Museum from 1957 to 1982.

 Moran was the world authority on the Crassulaceae, a family of succulent plants, and in particular the genus Dudleya, the subject of his Ph.D. dissertation.
 He named at least 18 plants new to science — some in that family and some not — and published many papers elucidating relationships within the Crassulaceae.
 As a mark of the respect he earned among his peers, more than a dozen plants have been named for him.
 Jane Goodall described Moran as "a sort of living myth in botanical exploration in Baja California and the Pacific Islands of Mexico," citing specifically his analysis of the environmental impact of introduced species (especially goats) on the flora of Guadalupe Island.

 Biography

+Early life

-Born in Los Angeles, California on June 30, 1916 to Edna Louise Venable and Robert Breck Moran (a petroleum geologist), Moran was raised in Pasadena.
+Born in Los Angeles, California on June 30, 1916, to Edna Louise Venable and Robert Breck Moran (a petroleum geologist), Moran was raised in Pasadena.
 By 1932, 16-year old Moran was noted as a "discriminating young collector" of Dudleya.
 A now invalid species of Dudleya known as Dudleya moranii was named after him.
-He received his B. A. from Stanford University in 1939 and his M. S. from Cornell University in 1942.
-After service as a navigator in the Army Air Corps from 1942 to 1946, Moran received his Ph.D. in Botany from the University of California, Berkeley in 1951.
-His doctoral dissertation was titled "A Revision of Dudleya (Crassulaceae)."
+He received his B.A. from Stanford University in 1939 and his M.S. in botany from Cornell University in 1942 before his studies were interrupted by World War II.

+Military career

+Moran served in World War II as a second lieutenant in the United States Army Air Forces from 1942 to 1946, his enlistment interrupting his studies at Cornell.
+By 1944, Moran served as a navigator on a B-24 Liberator in the 515th Bombardment Squadron during the Big Week raids.
+On the 23rd of February, Moran's aircraft was shot down over Steyr, Austria on its first mission, but the crew had managed to complete their bombing run and bailed out over German-controlled Yugoslavia.
+Moran was rescued by Yugoslav partisans and managed to return to friendly territory in Italy after 6 weeks with the rest of his crew, collecting plants on the way.

+On his way back to the United States, Moran passed through Algeria and Morocco, visiting the French botanist René Maire, at the time the authority on Algerian and Moroccan plants.
+Moran collected plants and Maire assisted with identification and gave Moran tours of the local botanic gardens.
+Moran later stopped in Dakar and Brazil before making his way back to the United States, returning with 350 herbarium specimens.
+By September of 1944 Moran was assigned as an Assistant Research Officer in the AAF Instructor's School at Selma, Alabama.
+Moran was discharged in 1946.